-Type-constraints as given by KGs tremendously reduce the possible worlds of the statistically modeled KGs, but like the rest of the data represented by the KG, they can also suffer from incompleteness and inconsistency of the data.
-Even after materialization, entities and relation-types might miss complete typing leading to fuzzy type-constraints.
-Increased fuzziness of proper typing can in turn lead to disagreements of true facts and present type-constraints in the KG.
-For relation-types where these kind of inconsistencies are quite frequent we cannot simply apply the given type-constraints without the risk of loosing true triples.
+Type-constraints as given by knowledge graphs tremendously reduce the possible worlds of the statistically modeled knowledge graphs, but like the rest of the data represented by the knowledge graph, they can also suffer from incompleteness and inconsistency of the data.
+Even after materialization, entities and relationtypes might miss complete typing leading to fuzzy type-constraints.
+Increased fuzziness of proper typing can lead to disagreements of true facts and present type-constraints in the knowledge graph.
+For relation-types where these kind of inconsistencies are quite frequent we cannot simply apply the given typeconstraints without the risk of loosing true triples.
 On the other hand, if the domain and range constraints themselves are missing (e.g. in schema-less KGs) we might consider many triples that do not have any semantic meaning.